-Don’t spend another anti-climactical New Year’s Eve in 2013 when you could be dancing the night away at a ball in Vienna.
+Don’t spend another anti-climactical New Year’s Eve when you could be dancing the night away at a ball in Vienna.

 The Austrian capital is famous for its season of winter balls, from the celebrity-pulling Opera Ball to the Flower Ball, or the Bonbon Ball celebrating confectioners.
 Over 400 balls are held through January and February.
 You can find the calendar for Vienna’s ball season here.